Prinzhorn/lazy-fingers/README.md

 ### `highlight(match, fn)`

 A helper function to highlight matches (i.e. one of the `matches` returned from `find`).
 The `fn` function does the actual highlighting on the character it gets as a parameter.
+Returns a string, which is the transformed `indexAttribute`, where each matched character was passed to `fn`.

 ```js
 var match = matches[0];